-Smart mapping empowers data experts, project managers, business analysts and many others to explore their data by simply mapping one, or more, attributes in that data.
+Smart mapping empowers data experts, project managers, business analysts and many others to explore their data by simply mapping one or more attributes in that data.
+Thematic mapping has never been easier.
 Your knowledge of, or curiosity about, the data is all you need to start making a useful map that illuminates the subject.

 To start, look for the Change Style option in your layer.

 The map in ArcGIS Online responds immediately, offering different map styles in response to what part of the data you touch.
 You don’t have to learn HTML5 or CSS to make a good map – ArcGIS Online works with you to style the thematic map and give you instant feedback as you try out different options.

 Simply add your data to the map, explore your options under Change Style, and apply your knowledge (or curiosity) to the map’s settings.